 - 1. Go to your name (the 'User' menu) at the top of the page and choose Settings. - 2.
-Click Edit and make general settings:
+Click Edit and update the settings:

 Setting Description

 Site Homepage Select the page that you would like to see whenever you log into Confluence.

 Language Select your language.
 See below.

 Time zone Select your time zone.

-Use Keyboard Shortcuts Enable keyboard shortcuts, other than for the editor.
+for the